theshobhitsingh/Chat-Room/README.md

 5. Open a pull request.

 ## Developer
-I develop this project : *Shobhit Singh*
+Developer of this project : *Shobhit Singh*